-Dulohery MM, Maldonado F, Limper AH.
+Limper AH.
 Drug-induced pulmonary disease.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 71.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 99.

 - Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.